 3) Help Your Kids or Grandkids and Reduce Your Estate

-The annual gift tax exclusion in 2015 remains at $14,000 for individuals and 28,000 for married couples.
+The annual gift tax exclusion remains at $14,000 for 2016.
 This is the amount you can give to any one person and not file a gift tax return.
 You can still pay educational and medical expenses for your children or grandchildren and the payment won’t count against the $14,000 exclusion if you make the payment directly to the educational institution or medical provider.

 4) Save More for Retirement